 Why Do Some People Dislike Astrology?

-Additionally, they may also think that owing to their Sun sign, or the other contents of their birth chart, they can’t change the things they don’t like about themselves.
-None of these things are true, but I think that it’s easy to see why some people bristle when they hear about astrology.
-Below, I’ll look at some of the most obvious reasons some people dislike astrology.
+Additionally, they might think that owing to their star sign, or the other contents of their birth chart, they can’t change the things they don’t like about themselves.

 Transit Interpretations Vary Widely

-Her unsolicited advice dumbfounded me.
-Aside from Saturn being in Pisces for a while (she got the date wrong), my own interpretation of Saturn in Pisces was very positive.
-It did get me thinking about her other clients who believe in astrology.
-If they accepted her interpretation, they could have manifested an entire year of struggle.
-Had I given my power away by believing her, perhaps I would have manifested the same thing.
+Aside from the fact that Saturn had been in Pisces for a while (she got the date wrong), my own interpretation of this transit was very positive!
+Later on, it got me thinking; if her other clients believed in astrology and they accepted her interpretation, might they have manifested an entire year of professional struggle?

 While I believe that natal placements impact our personality, I don’t believe for a second that we are all entirely at the mercy of the planets’ movements.
-This is for two reasons:

-Even if we were to believe that the stars have the ability to impact us, why are so many interpretations negative?
-When Mercury goes retrograde, too many people seem to believe that they will invariably experience some kind of hardship as a result.
-In actuality, Mercury going retrograde can provide an ideal period for reflection; a much needed pause allowing us to evaluate where we are, and what we could change to improve our lives.
-It certainly doesn’t mean that you shouldn’t sign anything or that you’re highly likely to have cross words with your sister or boss!
+When Mercury goes retrograde, many people believe that they will invariably experience some kind of hardship as a result, especially when it comes to technology or communication — as both of these are governed by Mercury.
+However, in actuality, Mercury going retrograde can provide an ideal period for reflection.
+It’s a much needed pause which cosmically encourages us to thoroughly evaluate where we are, and what we could change to improve our lives.

 We’re All Blessed With Free-Will Choice